-Lovedale Long Lunch, an infamous day of music food and wine crawls happens in the Hunter Valley each May.
+Lovedale Long Lunch, a day of music food and wine crawls happens in the Hunter Valley each May.
 This year it will be held on the weekend of May 19th and 20th.

 We also recommend visiting Emma’s Cottage, a very small winery with an art gallery and pizza cafe attached.

-If you want to avoid the hens and bucks parties then do not go down this Pokolbin Road in the Hunter Valley.
+If you want to avoid the hens day tours and bucks parties then do not go down this Pokolbin Road in the Hunter Valley.

-If you like buzz, big name vineyards, and elbowing people away at the wine tasting bar then this is the road for you.
-The most popular road in the region filled with the biggest names in Australian wine like Lindemans and Rosemount.
+If you like buzz, big-name vineyards, and elbowing people away at the wine-tasting bar then this is the road for you.
+The most popular road in the region is filled with the biggest names in Australian wine like Lindemans and Rosemount.

 Pokolbin Road is the heart of the Hunter Valley, the place where it all began.

-Our picks are Tempus Two, Tyrell’s, McGuigan Brothers and Harrigan’s Irish Pub for lunch.
+Our picks are Tempus Two, Tyrrell’s, McGuigan Brothers, and Harrigan’s Irish Pub for lunch.

 The place for spectacular views of the valley with very little traffic.
 Drive up to Bimbadeen Lookout for spectacular views of the Valley and the Brokenback Range.

 Check out Tallevera Grove.
-The verandah overlooking the Mount View Valley and vineyards looks a beautiful setting for lunch.
+The verandah overlooking the Mount View Valley and vineyards is a beautiful setting for lunch.

-Then of course at the bottom of the drive you need to stop into Savannah Estate.
-Not only does boasts our daughter’s name, but it has really great wine as well.
+Then of course at the bottom of the drive you need to stop at Savannah Estate.
+Not only does boast our daughter’s name, but it has really great wine as well.

-Other Things to See and Do in the Hunter Valley
+Other Things to Do in the Hunter Valley

 Situated along Broke Road on the Pokolbin trail, the Hunter Valley Gardens is a peaceful place to retreat.